BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-regex.md

     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
         I think you are right!!!
-        What do you think of this?
+        What does this mean?
         WHY DOES IT WORK THIS WAY
-        What else do you think?
+        What else can we do?
         (610)555-1212
         ]]></script>
         <br>
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
         .*!{3}.*
-        What.*do
+        What.*does
-        What.*do*
+        What.*does*
         [A-Z ]+
         \(?\d{3}\)?\d{3}-\d{4}
         ]]></script>